How to run your video review and approval process online

 • How many comments have been added

-• Who still needs to submit a review decision
+• Which decision makers still need to submit a review decision

 2. Set up review steps and invite reviewers